twister2016/twister/documentation/Twister_AWS.md

  ![alt tag](https://cloud.githubusercontent.com/assets/3003907/14815843/14049420-0bc7-11e6-9b03-47c1c03107b9.png)

 - Instance can be viewed in instances tab now.
-Hover over “Name” Column for newly created instance and click on the edit button to give it a more readable name.
+Hover over `Name` Column for newly created instance and click on the edit button to give it a more readable name.

 ![alt tag](https://cloud.githubusercontent.com/assets/3003907/14815845/166c6b52-0bc7-11e6-97a3-e6210bbe6250.png)